mwongeraE/paulrhayes.com/source/_posts/a-greener-christmas.md

 * reuse envelopes as scrap paper, recycle after reuse
 * [donate used stamps to the RSPB](https://www.rspb.org.uk/join-and-donate/other-ways-to-help/save-your-stamps)
 * split old cards in two, make the half with the design a gift tag for next year, use the back for scrap paper and once used recycle

+Buy cards that:

+* are made from recycled material
+* don't contain glitter or plastics
+* don't come in a plastic box
+* give profits to charity

+Plan ahead and buy your Christmas cards cheap in the post-Christmas sales.
+I don't know what large shops do with any Christmas stuff they can't shift, but it can't be good.

 ## What you eat at Christmas